jordanholliday/Scheme/README.md

 ## Minimum Viable Product

 Scheme is a project management web app inspired by Asana, and built on Rails with React/Flux.
-Scheme users can:
+Scheme users ("schemers") can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->